How To Come Up With An Effective Test Automation Strategy

 Abstract

-This whitepaper looks at potential issues and proposes ways forward to overcome the same as well as suggest some best practices that when followed could help in achieving maximum returns from a test automation strategy.
+This whitepaper looks at potential issues and proposes ways forward to overcome the same as well as suggests some best practices that when followed could help in achieving maximum returns from a test automation strategy.
 The main objective of this white paper is to assess, how can one make test automation more cost-effective and improve success percentage practically.

 Essence of Test Automation